ayomidebajo/fuel_labs_project/README.md

 ## Significant Decisions and Justifications

 I decided to add the decrement feature to the smart contract because it is a common operation that is often needed in counter functionality.
 I also added the reset feature to reset the counter to zero.
-I added test cases to test the new features.
+I added test cases to test these new features.

 ## Challenges Faced